 Excel sheets, a business intelligence tool and no data warehouse.
 When is a data warehouse typically introduced in an organization?

-Terje Vatle, Chief Technology Officer at BI Builders, thinks that is done at a point when organizations need to professionalize and scale up the delivery of trusted, governed, well-documented, and quality assured data.
+Terje Vatle, Chief Technology Officer at BI Builders, thinks that it is done at a point when organizations need to professionalize and scale up the delivery of trusted, governed, well-documented, and quality assured data.

 “The fact that most leading global organizations today employ some sort of data warehousing approach speaks to the considerable value contribution a data warehouse can have when done right.”, says Terje Vatle, Chief Technology Officer at BI Builders.

-Terje Vatle: Back in 2011 BI Builders was founded when a major oil and gas development project was undertaken on the Norwegian continental shelf.
-The software Xpert BI was born out of the challenge of unifying the many information silos while working under massive time and cost constraints.
+Terje Vatle: Back in 2011, BI Builders was founded when a major oil and gas development project was undertaken on the Norwegian continental shelf.
+The software Xpert BI was born out of the challenge of unifying the many information silos, while working under massive time and cost constraints.
 The founders shared, and we still share, a passion to accelerate.
 The key idea was to provide a guided development experience when building a data platform, enforced by always updated metadata.
 Gartner calls it working on a higher abstraction level than typical point-and-click data integration tools.

-In addition to making each developer much more productive the software was designed to manage frequent changes to the data platform.
-Standardization along best practices made the developed data platform more robust while minimizing operational risks.
-Soon, we discovered that several industries had similar challenges and today we provide significant business value across multiple industries including energy, banking, public sector, manufacturing, fisheries, and real estate.
+In addition to making each developer much more productive, the software was designed to manage frequent changes to the data platform.
+Standardization along best practices made the developed data platform more robust, while minimizing operational risks.
+Soon, we discovered that several industries had similar challenges and today we provide significant business value across multiple industries, including energy, banking, public sector, manufacturing, fisheries, and real estate.